-Over the recent years, the Government of Georgia (GoG), in cooperation with development partners, has conducted a large number of public awareness-raising interventions on women’s rights, gender equality, violence against women (VAW) and domestic violence (DV) issues for a wide range of target groups across Georgia (for more information, see Annex 3).
+Over the recent years, the Government of Georgia (GoG), in cooperation with development partners, has conducted a large number of public awareness-raising interventions on women’s rights, gender equality, violence against women (VAW) and domestic violence (DV) issues for a wide range of target groups across Georgia (for more information, see Annex 1).

 In 2018, the Inter-Agency Commission on Gender Equality, Violence against Women and Domestic Violence (GE/VAWC) has elaborated a National Communications Strategy and Action Plan on violence against women and domestic violence aimed at promoting zero tolerance to the problem, as well as existing services and covering the period of 2018-2020 (supported by UN Women and the EU).
-It further included detailed action plans for the 16 days of activism against gender-based violence campaign for 2018 and for 2019 focusing on sexual harassment (see Annex 4 a; 4 b;4 c; 4 d).
+It further included detailed action plans for the 16 days of activism against gender-based violence campaign for 2018 and for 2019 focusing on sexual harassment

-The GEC has also adopted a communications strategy for 2018-2020, defining the communications vision and mission of the Council, as well as its goals, principles and tasks, identifying its target audience, and major issues of concern to be addressed by the awareness-raising campaigns (see Annex 2).
+The GEC has also adopted a communications strategy for 2018-2020, defining the communications vision and mission of the Council, as well as its goals, principles and tasks, identifying its target audience, and major issues of concern to be addressed by the awareness-raising campaigns.

 On August 17, 2015, the GoG has approved the State Strategy on Civic Equality and Integration, as well as an Action Plan for 2015-2020.
 The new strategy document is based on the principles of equality and a “more diversity, more integration” approach and aims at establishing an equal environment, full-scale participation of ethnic minorities in all spheres of social life and protection of their culture and identity.
 It further includes a commitment to eliminating GBV and protecting women’s rights, supporting and encouraging their active participation in social life.
 Various informational/awareness campaigns have been carried out in the areas densely populated with ethnic minorities in order to raise public awareness on gender equality issues.